code-and-effect/effective_learndash/README.md

 You can refresh an entire LearnDash user in one operation and it will sync the entire user at once, `user.learndash_user.refresh!`

+## Delete User

+If you need to delete a user, from wordpress:

+1. Top Left Corner -> My Sites -> Network Admin -> Users

 ## License

 MIT License.
 Copyright [Code and Effect Inc.](http://www.codeandeffect.com/)